 What should you bring along?

-Apart from a pen and paper you might also like to bring along a partially completed business plan – we have a FREE business planning template you can download here.
+Apart from a pen and paper you might also like to bring along a partially completed business plan.
 While it won’t be possible to complete in full until we start talking about specific pubs and provide you with figures to help develop your plan, it’s great starting point for exploring your business ideas and all the factors involved in running a pub.